3803-3823 W 10th Ave rezoning application

 What is considered affordable housing?
 Why is only 20% of the building secured as a below-market rental?
 Will the below-market rental, be isolated or in a less desirable location in the building?
 What are the proposed rental rates for 1, 2, and 3 bedroom rental suites, at market value and below-market value?
 Does the developer receive a tax break on the rental units?
 Will the leased commercial spaces receive a tax break?
 Will the current owners have their current assessed property values re-evaluated to reflect any negative impact on their property values as a result of this development which would be then reflected in their property taxes?

-incredible asked almost 2 years ago
+incredible asked over 2 years ago

 The percentage of below-market rental and rental rates are set out in the district schedule.
 Under the RR-3B zone, all residential units must be rental and 20% of residential floor area must be at below-market rates (defined as 20% less than the average city-wide rents).
 Please see Slide 9 in the City Open House Boards for information on rental rates.
 Applicants may apply for a Development Cost Levy waiver for only the rental portion of the development, subject to conditions.
 Please see the Rental Incentive Programs Bulletin for more information.
 Assessed value for properties is not determined by the City.
 For information, please see BC Assessment.